uias/Tabman/README.md

 ```swift
 let bar = BarView<HorizontalBarLayout, LabelBarButton, DotBarIndicator>
 ```
-That's as easy as it is.

 ### Doing my own thing
-As replacing the type of layout, button or indicator is as simple as above, you have the ability to define your own subclasses without too much of a headache.
+As replacing the type of layout, button or indicator is as easy as above; you have the ability to define your own subclasses without too much of a headache.

 [**Custom Tabman Components**]()